-7.1 Anyone involved in procurement, purchasing, and associated processes including authorising any expenditure and/or awarding a contract on behalf of Te Pūkenga will at times become aware of sensitive information including, but not limited to contract details, pricing of specific contractual

-- 7.2 Kaimahi must always comply with the Conflicts of Interest Policy during procurement, purchasing, and associated processes.
+- 7.1 Anyone involved in procurement, purchasing, and associated processes including authorising any expenditure and/or awarding a contract on behalf of Te Pūkenga will at times become aware of sensitive information including, but not limited to contract details, pricing of specific contractual arrangements, product details etc. Any such information must be treated as confidential and must only be used as necessary for the fulfilment of the individual's role in the process. - 7.2 Kaimahi must always comply with the Conflicts of Interest Policy during procurement, purchasing, and associated processes.
 Kaimahi must declare any actual, potential, or perceived conflict of interest relating to any potential supplier by completing the Conflict-of-Interest and Confidentiality Declaration Form.
 Conflicts of interest with potential suppliers can arise in several different ways, including: - Previously working for (or with) a potential supplier - Having a financial interest in the potential supplier's company - Receiving a gift or hospitality from a potential supplier - By association with the potential supplier either through familial or other personal relationships. - 7.3 The National Procurement Team will actively manage conflicts of interest and confidentiality during a procurement process.
-If kaimahi are identified to have a conflict of interest, the National Procurement Team will manage the conflict by either: - restricting kaimahi involvement in the procurement process; - removing kaimahi involvement in the procurement process; or - requesting the kaimahi to give up the private interest that created the conflict.
+If kaimahi is identified to have a conflict of interest, the National Procurement Team will manage the conflict by either: - restricting kaimahi involvement in the procurement process; - removing kaimahi involvement in the procurement process; or - requesting the kaimahi to give up the private interest that created the conflict.